Sauna Benefits – Are There Health Advantages?

 These effects helped to spread the practice around the world.
 Today, a modern infrared sauna makes taking advantage of those health improvements easier than ever.
 These can range from visual changes in the body to how a person feels.

-So what are the benefits of sauna use that you can expect?
+So what are the benefits that you can expect?
 Let’s take a closer look at both the positive physical and mental improvements.

 One of the primary benefits of a sauna is its ability to detoxify the body.
 The main way this is accomplished this is through the production of sweat.
 Sweating helps the body rid itself of toxins.
 Part of the problem is that most people today live relatively sedentary lifestyles.
 This means they do not sweat often enough or long enough to get rid of toxins.

 This problem becomes even worse in the cold temperatures of winter.
-The higher temperatures in a sauna help to raise the body’s core temperature.
+The higher temperatures with heat therapy help to raise the body’s core temperature.
 As this temperature rises, the body produces sweat to help regulate heat.
 This sweat not only cools the body, but also purges it of heavy metals and chemicals.

 Infrared saunas take this a step further as it amplifies and supports the body in detoxification of fatty tissues.
 It is this release of toxins from fatty tissues and fat cells that is perhaps the primary health benefit of a sauna, especially an infrared sauna.

 Why detoxify?
-This process is a main way that a sauna benefits your body’s organs such as the liver by reducing the amount of toxins the organs need to remove.
+This process is a main way that an infrared sauna benefits your body’s organs such as the liver by reducing the amount of toxins the organs need to remove.

-This is one of the most critical health benefits of sauna usage and is the most critical aspect to consider when purchasing a unit for your family.
+This is one of the most critical health benefits of sauna usage and is the most critical aspect to consider when purchasing one for your family.

-This deep detoxification of heavy metals and toxins is one of the benefits of a dry sauna which cannot be obtained as well in a traditional steam environment.
+This deep detoxification of heavy metals and toxins from a fat cell is one of the benefits of a dry sauna which cannot be obtained as well in a traditional steam environment.
 As we are exposed to lead and mercury during so many activities and with so many products, this is particularly important.

-The brand that produces the best resonance frequency is Clearlight Sauna.
-Another good brand which also delivers high levels of detoxification is HealthMate.
-This Heavy Metal Detox is part of the reasoning behind these two brands being so highly recommended and satisfying such a high percentage of their customers.
+The brand that produces the best resonance frequency is Clearlight.
+Other good brands which also deliver high levels of detoxification are Heavenly Heat and Sunlighten.
+This heavy metal detox is part of the reasoning behind these three brands being so highly recommended and satisfying such a high percentage of their customers.

 Stress Reduction Using Heat Therapy

-Another of the benefits of a sauna is in the reduction of stress.
-We live in a stress filled world.
-Many of us have little or no opportunities to relax.
+Another one of the benefits of a sauna is in the reduction of stress.
+We live in a stress filled world and many of us have little or no opportunities to relax.

 In the cabin of a traditional or infrared sauna, you are in a warm, beautiful place that is closed off from the rest of the world.
 You close your eyes, lean back and feel the heat entering your body.

-The first thing that happens when the infrared comes into the body and this vasodilatation happens is the muscles start to relax.
+The first thing that happens when the infrared heat comes into the body and this vasodilation begins is the muscles start to relax.
 You go from a sympathetic state to a parasympathetic state.